 If your racing season took you into the fall, it’s always a good idea to take a few weeks, or even a couple of months, off of a structured training plan.
-Physically, this gives your body a true chance to recover, as prolonged racing and training causes a substantial degree of muscle breakdown and a systemic inflammatory response.
+Physically, this gives your body a true chance to recover.
+Recovery is needed because prolonged racing and training causes a substantial degree of muscle breakdown and a systemic inflammatory response.
 It can take up to 19 days after an Ironman-distance triathlon for inflammation and cortisol to return to baseline levels, even in a well-trained athlete.
 Mentally, endurance events require long term commitment, self-discipline, and a high degree of day-to-day planning and time management.
 It’s healthy to give yourself a break from the rigidity of this type of schedule.

 Controlled environments let you hone in on specific weaknesses.

-Workouts give you more bang for your buck.
+Altitude workouts give you more bang for your buck.

 Classes do the job, and they’re social.